Mainie is an approved Dealer Member of the Indigenous Art Code.

 Due to the impeccable provenance of the artworks created by the Warlukurlangu Artists, their paintings are highly sought after by major fine art galleries and museums around the world.

-For more information about our Central Australia Artists, please select their name from the list below:
+To learn more about our Central Australian Artists, please select from the list below: